Choose the right tool for the successful monitoring of Kubernetes!

 Weave Scope is a troubleshooting & monitoring tool for Kubernetes.
 It makes logical topologies of your application and infrastructure, which facilitate you to consider, monitor, and control your containerized, microservices-based application.

 It gives a top-down view of your app as well as your full infrastructure.
 It authorizes you to determine any problems with your distributed containerized app in real-time, as it is deployed to a cloud provider.

 Some of the features of the Weave Scope includes:

 - Support for any deployment style (Local, hosted, or hybrid) and the ability to collect and report Host/Container metrics

 - Aggregate metrics, events, and labels from Kubernetes

 - Nodes can be filtered by CPU and Memory management so that you can quickly identify containers using the most resources.

 With Zabbix, it is feasible to build virtually limitless types of data from the system.
-High-performance real-time monitoring systems that tens of thousands of servers, virtual machines, and network devices can be controlled simultaneously.
+High-performance real-time monitoring systems that you can control tens of thousands of servers, virtual machines, and network devices simultaneously.

-Along with saving the data, visualization features are accessible, as well as extremely flexible ways of figuring out the data for the purpose of alarming.
+Besides saving the data, visualization features are accessible and extremely flexible ways of figuring out the data for alarming.

 Some of the features of Zabbix includes: